danschultzer/idempotency_plug/README.md

 ## Usage

-First add the request tracker to your supervision tree:
+First, add the request tracker to your supervision tree:

 ```elixir
 defmodule MyApp.Application do